What Are the Steps to Becoming a Web Developer?

 A front-end developer is someone who works on the front end of a website.
 A Front-End Developer is responsible for the "client-side" of web development, which refers to any part of the site or app that users interact with.
 This can involve the layout, design, and user interaction with a website.

 Back-end developer is a person who works on the back-end of a website A Back-End Developer is a web developer who works on the "server-side" of the process.
-This is concerned with how a website works and can include databases, servers, networks, and hosting, among other things.

 A Full-Stack Developer is familiar with both front-and back-end development and works with both sides of a website.

 3. Become familiar with the most important programming languages for web development.